Learning from networked examples: Introduction

 \section{Introduction}

-Recently, there has been an increasing interest in network-structured data, such as the data in social networks, economic networks, citation networks and chemical interaction networks.
-An important challenge is that data concerning related objects can't be assumed to be independent.
-More precisely, an important assumption made by many approaches in the field of statistics and machine learning is that observations are drawn independently and identically (i.i.d.) from a fixed distribution.
-However, this assumption does not hold for observations extracted from the same network.
+Recently, there has been an increasing interest in network-structured data, such as data in social networks \citep{leinhardt2013social}, economic networks \citep{knoke2014economic}, citation networks \citep{nykl2014pagerank} and chemical interaction networks \citep{szklarczyk2014string}.
+An important challenge is that data concerning related objects cannot be assumed to be independent.
+More precisely, a key assumption made by many approaches in the field of statistics and machine learning is that observations are drawn independently and identically (i.i.d.)\ from a fixed distribution.
+However, this assumption does not hold anymore for observations extracted from a network.

 Many practical approaches to supervised learning in networks ignore (at least partially) the problem and learn models with classic machine learning techniques.
-While these work to some extent, they are not supported by a well-developed theory such as the one which provides generalization guarantees for the i.i.d. case as a function of the number of training examples.
+While these work to some extent, they are not supported by a well-developed theory such as the one which provides generalization guarantees for the i.i.d.\ case as a function of the number of training examples.
 As a consequence, one may miss opportunities to learn due to the numerous dependencies between the training examples.